 In July 2014, we launched HowMuchPhe.org with the goal of bringing Virginia Schuett’s Low Protein Food List for PKU online for easy, on-the-go access in a format we could continually improve and update.

-Since that time, we’ve added more than 300 foods to the database, updated many others, and incorporated the results from the first rounds of our Amino Acid Analysis program, a rigorous process using top laboratories to determine the exact phe levels in foods common in the PKU diet.
+Since that time, we’ve added thousands of foods to the database, updated many others, and incorporated the results from the multiple rounds of our Amino Acid Analysis program, a rigorous process using top laboratories to determine the exact phe levels in foods common in the PKU diet.

 Fifteen months after our initial launch, we introduced a comprehensive set of diet-tracking tools that will help users better manage the PKU diet.
 New features allow users to: